Skip to main content

 Tuition Fee Loan

-From September 2024, universities in Wales will be able to charge up to £9,250 a year for undergraduate tuition, bringing them into line with universities elsewhere in the UK.
+From September 2025, universities in Wales and England will be able to charge up to £9,790 a year for undergraduate tuition (depending on how much your course costs).

 Full and part-time students can apply to Student Finance Wales for a loan that will cover the university tuition fees.